elastic/apm-agent-dotnet/sample/WebApiQuickStart/README.md

 ## Setup an apm-server

-This part will setup APM stack (apm-server + elasticsearch + apm-server) locally for development and test purpose to enable end to end AspNetCore quick demo.
+This part will setup APM stack (apm-server + elasticsearch + kibana) locally for development and test purpose to enable end to end AspNetCore quick demo.

 ### By using the latest version